Mediterranean tropical-like cyclone: Medicane Daniel

-Storm Daniel was named by the Hellenic National Meteorological Service on 4 September and was expected to bring heavy rainfall and heavy winds in Greece, especially in Greece's Thessaly region.
+Storm Daniel was named by the Hellenic National Meteorological Service on 4 September 2023 and was expected to bring heavy rainfall and heavy winds in Greece, especially in Greece's Thessaly region.
 On 5 September, the city of Volos was flooded extensively.
 The village of Zagora recorded 754 mm of rain in 24 hours, a record for Greece.
 The total rainfall reached 1,096 mm.
 As of 10 September, sixteen people are confirmed to have died in Greece, seven people are confirmed dead in Turkey, and four people are confirmed to have lost their lives in Bulgaria.
 Extensive flooding occurred in the plain of Thessaly, in Palamas, Karditsa and the city of Larisa and hundreds civilians were rescued.
 The flood water covered a region of about 720 square kilometers.
 In the Halkidiki region, several seaside villages such as Ierissos experienced damage due to the heavy wind.
 In the seaside village of Toroni in Halkidiki a canoeing woman got swept away by the wind but was later found.
 The torrential rainfall was a result of a cut-off low.
 Early on 9 September, the system showed signs of subtropical transition.
-Later on that same day, it developed a warm core while an ASCAT pass recorded sustained winds of 45 knots before making landfall near Benghazi, Libya.
+Later on that same day, it developed a warm core while an ASCAT pass recorded sustained winds of 50 mph (80 km/h) before making landfall near Benghazi, Libya.
 In Libya, the storm caused flooding in Marj, and the failure of two dams in Derna, and the Jabal al Akhdar district, as well as Benghazi, Susa, and Misrata.
 The resultant flooding and heavy rain caused the deaths of at least 5,900 people in the country, making it, by a very wide margin, the deadliest Mediterranean tropical-like cyclone on record, prompting a state of emergency to be declared by Libyan authorities.

+Medicane Avgi

+Storm Avgi was named by the Hellenic National Meteorological Service on 28 January 2024 for the risk of heavy rain associated with a cold spell.
+As the storm meandered near Cyprus, it slowly begun to shed its frontal features, eventually transitioning into a subtropical cyclone on 31 January through the support of a zonal trough aloft and an extensive blocking pattern.
+Avgi began to track towards the southeast as the cloud pattern improved, accelerating towards the Levant, where it made landfall on 2 February.

+In Israel, heavy rain prompted the issuance of yellow rain, wind and thunderstorm warnings for northern parts of the country.
+Meanwhile, orange rain warnings existed for Greece, and an orange thunderstorm warning for Cyprus, including a yellow rain warning for northern Egypt.